Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 We included tests for equilateral triangles using inputs like (5, 5, 5) to ensure accurate identification.
 By testing multiple examples, we confirmed that the logic correctly distinguished between equilateral and isosceles triangles, effectively avoiding common logical pitfalls.

 **Test 3: Valid Isosceles Triangle (Different Permutations)**
 For isosceles triangles, we tested several permutations, including (3, 3, 4), (3, 4, 3), and (4, 3, 3).
-This was done to verify that my classification logic handled all input orders correctly, ensuring reliable and order-independent identification of isosceles triangles.
+This was done to verify that our classification logic handled all input orders correctly, ensuring reliable and order-independent identification of isosceles triangles.

 **Test 4: Zero-Length Side (Invalid Input)**
 To test the robustness of error handling, we validated scenarios involving a zero-length side, such as (0, 7, 7).
 These tests confirmed that the program appropriately flagged such cases as invalid.